-As of August 2013, we believe the information we provide here is correct.
-We have also provided some additional links to other resources at the bottom of this page.
+As of May, 2020, we believe the information we provide here is correct.
+We have also provided some additional links to other resources at the bottom of this page for immigration to Mexico.

 The first status category is “Visitante”.
 This status encompasses non-working visitors (a typical tourist), working visitors, visitors for adoptions and humanitarians.
-It’s valid for 6 months and visitors have to leave the country within 6 months.
+It’s valid for 180 days.
 These permits will still be handed out from the airlines, ship, or at the border.
 It’s important to keep your tourist visa with your passport.

 If a tourist wants to upgrade their status to Residente Temporal or Residente Permanente, they will have to leave the country after 180 days and apply from their home country.
-INM is expected to release the new regulations to explain how tourists can begin the residency application process by applying online or at their Mexican Consulate.
+INM has released the new regulations to explain how tourists can begin the residency application process by applying online or at their Mexican Consulate.

 The second status category is “Residente Temporal”.
-This status is similar to the old FM2 and FM3.
 With this status, temporary residents may enter and leave the country as many times as they like.
 Obtaining a work visa is possible and there is a 4 year limit.
-Foreigners who have obtained this status meet qualification characteristics such as a financial officer, investor, professional position of trust such as teacher or doctor, scientist, technical expert, artist or sports athlete.
-There are more characteristics as well such those seeking political asylum and refugees.
+Foreigners who have obtained this status meet qualification characteristics such as their profession and financial status that would benefit Mexican citizens as a whole.

 “Residente Temporal Estudiante”